emsesp/EMS-ESP32/.github/ISSUE_TEMPLATE/questions---troubleshooting.md

 *If applicable, add screenshots to help explain your problem.*

 **Device information**
 *Copy-paste here the information as it is outputted by the device.
-You can get this information by from the telnet session with the logging set to Verbose mode.*
+You can get this information from http://ems-esp.local/api?device=system&cmd=report.*

 **Additional context**
 *Add any other context about the problem here.*